FunnelKit

 Editorial Team

-What is WordPress New User Registration Email?
+What is the Default WordPress New User Registration Email?

-WordPress new user registration email is the email that the Content Management System sends by default to every user that registers on a website.
-Usually, the email contains a simple text asking the user to set the password.
+WordPress's new user registration email is the email that the Content Management System sends by default to every user who registers on a website.

 You can see a sample of the default WordPress new user registration email below: